Overview Of North Sand Hills OHV Area

 The 300 acres of dunes are split between two main dune areas connected by a series of trails making it easy to travel between the two.
 The riding is primarily in the two large open bowls with some smaller hills around the edges and trails through the scrub.

-These dunes are at a moderate elevation of 8,400 feet, so they don’t get as hot as some lower level dunes.
+Located at a moderate elevation of 8,400 feet, they don’t get as hot as some lower level dunes.
 Expect temperatures in the high 70s – low 80s during the hottest part of the summer.
 Ideal riding conditions are June and October, especially October when the aspen begin to turn to gold.
 The surrounding hills have some nice aspen groves, which is also your best bet for dispersed camping.
 It offers a bit of shade and respite from the off-roading noise that goes well into the night.

 BLM Website: North Sand Hills OHV Area